Class-Based Views#

 └── AsyncReactAdminView ← + ra-data-simple-rest contract

 • RestView and AsyncRestView provide the concrete sync and async implementations of the CRUD endpoints.
-They assume a single scalar resource id for the generated /{id} routes.
 One of these is what you usually subclass.
+They assume a single scalar resource id for the generated /{id} routes; composite primary keys are not supported by the default CRUD view contract.
+For legacy tables with composite keys, subclass View directly and define routes that match your API shape.

 A complete example: shared base view#